TL;DR — Key Takeaway

 Dedicate one slow day per month to content creation.
 Film 5–8 client transformations (with consent), shoot product flatlays, and record 3–4 quick talking-head tips.
 Edit them into 20+ pieces of content that you can schedule out over the next 3–4 weeks.

-If you're not posting Reels, you're invisible to new potential clients.
+Reels are one of the most effective tools for reaching new potential clients.
 Instagram's algorithm heavily favors short-form video — Reels are shown to significantly more non-followers than static posts, which means they're your discovery engine.
-A single Reel that hits can introduce your salon to 10,000+ local people who've never heard of you.
+A single Reel that performs well can introduce your salon to 10,000+ local people who've never heard of you.

 While Reels drive discovery, Stories drive conversion.
 Stories are where your existing followers engage with you on a daily basis — and where casual followers turn into booked clients.
 Think of your Stories as a daily conversation with your audience.